The Committal Stream in Victoria

 Committal proceedings are a legal process whereby the Magistrates’ Court considers the evidence against the accused before ordering them to face trial in a higher court for a serious offence.
 This area of criminal law is highly complex and successfully navigating the committal stream requires utmost legal expertise.

-Committal Stream in Victoria
+Committal Proceedings in Victoria

 In Victoria, some crimes are considered too serious to be heard in the Magistrates’ Court and must progress to either the County Court or the Supreme Court.
 However, the Magistrates’ Court must first consider the evidence against the accused before ordering them to face trial in one of the higher courts.
 This process is known as ‘committal proceedings’ or the ‘committal stream’.

 An offence is considered ‘serious’ and proceeds through the committal stream if it is an indictable offence that is not triable summarily.
-For more information about which indictable offences, please visit our ‘Indictable Offences’ page.

 Each stage of the committal stream is explained below.